Windows¶

 This guide applies to Windows 7, 8, 10, 11 and Windows Server 2012, 2016, 2019 and 2022 (all editions).
-Packages are available for the x64 architecture.
+Packages are available for x64, arm64 and x86 architectures.

-Download and run the latest Windows installer
+1. Download and run the latest Windows installer

-Run the installer.
+2. Run the installer.
 Administrator privileges are required, but the installer will prompt for privilege elevation if necessary.

-You will need to provide a valid Enrolment Key from your Portal account to complete installation.
+3. You will need to provide a valid Enrolment Key from your Portal account to complete installation.

-Depending on the type of enrolment key you used to enrol your new system, it might be held waiting for an Administrator to provide enrolment approval in your account Portal.
+6. Depending on the type of enrolment key you used to enrol your new system, it might be held waiting for an Administrator to provide enrolment approval in your account Portal.
 Log in to authorise the enrolment of your new system if you need to and configure additional options like DNS.

 You're all set!
 You've successfully enrolled a new system to your Enclave account.

-Starting and stopping Enclave¶
+Starting and stopping Enclave

 The Windows installer creates a lightweight supervisor service (named Enclave in the Services MMC snap-in) which automatically runs at system start and is responsible for starting the Enclave fabric.
 The supervisor service exists to start, stop and restart Enclave fabric in the background as child processes.

-The supervisor service responds to the Enclave CLI verbs start
+The supervisor service responds to the Enclave CLI verbs start and stop to control the Fabric.

-Updating Enclave¶
+Updating Enclave

-to upgrade link in the yellow bar will terminate any Enclave connections temporarily while the setup installs the latest version.
+The Windows desktop app will prompt users when an updated version of Enclave is available.
+Following the click here to upgrade link in the yellow bar will terminate any Enclave connections temporarily while the setup installs the latest version.

 Enclave should be upgraded in-place and will automatically and re-establish connectivity to peers following an update.
 Updating Enclave to a new version should not interrupt connectivity for more than 1 minute in total, in most cases an upgrade takes less than 30 seconds before connectivity is restored.

-Uninstalling Enclave¶
+Uninstalling Enclave

 Enclave can be removed from a system using the Windows Control Panel.
 Open either Programs and Features or Apps and Features.
 Select Enclave to remove / uninstall.
 During uninstallation Enclave will ask if you want to Remove network fabric configuration and private keys?
 Answering yes will empty the following directory: